osrf/ariac-docker/README.md

 To play-back a specific trial's log file, you must have ARIAC installed on your machine, and then you can call:

 ```
-roslaunch osrf_gear gear_playback.launch state_log_path:=`pwd`/logs/example_team/qual2b/gazebo/state.log
+roslaunch osrf_gear gear_playback.launch state_log_path:=`pwd`/logs/example_team/sample/gazebo/state.log
 ```

-**Provided you're using the most up-to-date competition setup**, you should see the ARIAC environment start up with parts in the bins, and the robot be controlled briefly by the example code.
+You should see the ARIAC environment start up with parts in the bins, and the robot be controlled briefly by the example code.

 *Note: during playback, Gazebo will look for the UR10 model meshes in the same place as they were installed in the container.
 If you have installed ARIAC from source on your machine, you may need to copy the UR10 meshes to the location they would be in if you had installed ARIAC from bianaries.
 For example:*